paulsengroup/hictk/docs/cli_reference.rst

                                 Specify the strategy used to infer count types when converting .hic
                                 files to .[m]cool format.
-                                Can be one of: int, float, auto.
+                                Can be one of: int, float, or auto.
     -f,     --force             Overwrite existing files (if any).